bbauska/JS-svg/README.md

 <p><small><small><i><b>Figure 3-9.</b> A basic pattern</i></small></small></p>

-In the next few steps, we'll create our optical illusion.
-First, comment out the code that created the white rectangle pattern (but keep the shape it's applied to).
+<p>In the next few steps, we'll create our optical illusion.
+First, comment
+out the code that created the white rectangle pattern (but keep the shape it's applied to).</p>

 <pre>
 // <i>Create our pattern.</i>